Powered By Blogger

 THE BOTTOM LINE:

 The incredible sprint to the first season's finish line continues, as Johnny Eagle Eye is F TROOP at its subversive best.
 The Captain remains clueless and the "sinners" don't just go unpunished: in fact, they are rewarded handsomely.
 O'Rourke and Agarn either make a lot of money (the stage came in with a lot of tourists, we learn in the tag) or a LOT of money (if the "bet" stood)--downright earthshaking karma for the sitcom world of 1966.
 Even if you aren't reading that much into this, Johnny Eagle Eye is one more loopy winner from Dreben and Merrill.
-The laughs are plentiful and Robbie brings them home with fervor.
+The laughs are plentiful and Robbie brings them home.
 Longtime radio star Cathy Lewis gives a highly enjoyable performance--sadly, one of her last.. (**** out of four)

 2 comments: